TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_b_response.md

 actionable knowledge from the patterns that our method uncovers.
-When we say that the method is "unsupervised", we mean that from the machine learning perspective where this term is used to describe methods that can be applied to raw training data that have not been annotated by experts.（Some machine learning approaches would still need human annotations to facilitate knowledge discovery).
+When we say that the method is "unsupervised", we mean that from the machine learning perspective where this term is used to describe methods that can be applied to raw training data that have not been annotated by experts.
+(Some machine learning approaches would still need human annotations to facilitate knowledge discovery).
 We did not mean to imply that the knowledge extraction itself requires no effort on behalf of an instructor.
 However, we do stand by our claim that this model substantially reduces the effort that would be required to extract the same knowledge directly from the action sequence data stream.

 We have modified the text (particularly our introduction) to attempt to be more clear about where the automatic part of the model ends (pattern